microsounds/microsounds.github.io/readme.md

 artifacts to a different orphan branch not unlike what GitHub does for pages using Jekyll.

-If you want to avoid cluttering your commit history with CI commits comming from your account, use the `github-action` bot's `git` username `github-actions` and email address `github-actions@github.com` when committing.
+If you want to avoid cluttering your commit history with CI commits coming from your account, use the `github-action` bot's `git` username `github-actions` and email address `github-actions@github.com` when committing.

 ### Committing to a different repo